-Ahead of their parliament election, the Scottish Greens announced their plan to open a kindergarten program for children under seven.
+Ahead of their parliament election, el Scottish Greens announced their plan to open a kindergarten program for children under seven.
 Under this policy, kindergarten teachers would use ”creative play” as an educational means rather than formal learning.

 Generally, Scottish children start their formal education between four-and-a-half and five-and-a-half.
 The Green proposal would seek to start a play-based “kindergarten stage” for those aged from three to six.

 The Party believes the approach—inspired by the systems used in Finland and Norway— would help fulfill children and improve their well being as they progress through their academic path.

 Finland’s school system has been regarded as one of the world’s most successful.
 For the past two decades the country had top performance scores in the OECD’s international PISA tests, which measures children’s academic knowledge and skills.

 The approach had been previously proposed in 2018 when the Scottish Liberal Democrats pledged to raise el school starting age to 6 or 7.
 However, the motion was met with resistance from opposition parties and was therefore not carried.

 Thoughout this time, the Greens have had more MSPs than the Liberal Democrats (six vs five) for most of the current Parliament.
 Therefore, if the Greens conserve their edge after the Holyrood elections in May, they may have a chance to apply their policy and raise the school starting age.